Read time: 3 minutes

 Amniotic fluid and its unique properties

-The aroma of food can summon vivid memories: warm apple pie may be reminiscent of tea at Grandma’s, while popcorn might remind you of a scary film.
-Again this is thought to start prior to birth.
-Newborns know and prefer their mother’s smell almost immediately and, in one study, when offered the choice between feeding from a breast that had amniotic fluid on it and one that hadn’t, most chose the one that smelt of amniotic fluid, suggesting it triggers memory6.
 But babies don’t just have a preference for the scent of their mother.
-They prefer the smell of the foods you eat most of in pregnancy too.
-Further research has shown that babies whose mums had eaten lots of star anise during pregnancy enjoyed the smell once they were born while those that hadn’t had prior exposure didn’t7.
-This fascinating finding suggests you have the power to influence your baby’s likes and dislikes through your own dietary choices, even at this early stage.
+They prefer the smell of the foods you eat most of in pregnancy, too6.
+Further research has shown that babies whose mums had eaten a lot of star anise during pregnancy enjoyed the smell once they were born while those that hadn’t had prior exposure, didn’t6.
+This finding suggests you have the power to influence your baby’s likes and dislikes through your own dietary choices, even at this early stage.

-Through these advancements in early life science, it’s clear that a healthy, balanced pregnancy diet provides you and your baby with more than just essential nutrients.
-This is key to their enjoyment and experience of different foods at weaning, which is definitely food for thought.
+Through these advancements in early life science, it’s clear that a healthy, balanced pregnancy diet provides you and your baby with more than just essential nutrients and that it can impact your baby’s experience with different foods during weaning.

 Questions about feeding and nutrition?

 Our midwives, nutritionists and feeding advisors are always on hand to talk about feeding your baby.
 So if you have a question, just get in touch.